Covent Garden Restaurants – The Best Restaurants in Covent Garden

 Story Cellar

-Chef Tom Sellers opened a Paris-inspired rotisserie in Neal’s Yard in March.
+Chef Tom Sellers opened a Paris-inspired rotisserie in Neal’s Yard.

 Story Cellar from Michelin starred chef Tom Sellers